Smarty Plants - Plants for Kids

 Italian Parsley

 Italian parsley is a very versatile herb and is probably the most popular.
-It’s used in almost any style of savoury cooking and is sometimes added to a plate just to make it look attractive.
-Parsley is a biennial meaning that it will grow for two years.
-In its second year, it will ‘bolt to seed’ […]
+It’s used in almost any style of savoury cooking and is sometimes added to a plate just […]

 Read More